ST. LOUIS DWI LAWYERCRIMINAL DEFENSE & DRIVER LICENSE ADMINISTRATIVE LAW

 4. Do I have to take the field sobriety tests?

-If you are pulled over and the officer suspects that you are under the influence or intoxicated, they will ask you to step out of the vehicle and perform some field sobriety tests.
+If you are pulled over and the officer suspects that you have been driving under the influence or driving while intoxicated, they will ask you to step out of the vehicle and perform some field sobriety tests.
 There are three standardized field sobriety tests:

 - Horizontal Gaze Nystagmus – the officer will tell you to stand still and follow her finger, pen, or other object with your eyes.